SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Hosting_and_HA/DM_and_storage_selfhosted.md

 - Self-maintaining database with user-definable settings
 - Etc.

+From a storage point of view, each DataMiner System requires its own system data storage.
+This data storage serves as a repository for configuration data, historical parameter information, and alarm data.
+It is possible to configure a dedicated clustered storage setup, using a Cassandra-compatible database service and an indexing database (i.e. a Search Cluster).

+DataMiner supports a Cassandra and Elasticsearch or OpenSearch database for system data storage.
+Other data storage solutions can be added optionally, for example to offload data from the DataMiner System and to make it available for third-party systems.

-From a storage point of view DataMiner is equipped with Cassandra & Elastic storage solutions where you can equally run the databases on-premise, in a private cloud, hybrid or in a public cloud – we do support Cassandra & Elastic clustering capabilities.
+ These databases can be run on-premise, in a private cloud, hybrid or in a public cloud – we do support Cassandra & Elasticsearch/OpenSearch clustering capabilities.

 > [!TIP]
 > See also: